 Disputes often arise between homeowners and HOA boards over a range of issues, including:

 Dispute Resolution: Homeowners and HOAs may need to resolve disagreements through formal or informal methods.
-California law offers options for resolving these disputes before escalating to legal action.
+California law includes procedures that may apply before a dispute proceeds to litigation.
+More information is available here: resolving these disputes before escalating.

-Exterior Modifications: Changes to a property’s exterior, including landscaping or structural modifications, often require approval from the HOA.
-These modifications must comply with building codes and governing documents.
+Exterior Modifications: Changes to a property’s exterior, including landscaping or structural modifications, often require approval from the HOA under the governing documents and applicable architectural standards.
+Separate requirements may apply under local building and permitting rules.

 Ensuring California HOA Legal Compliance